Project Management & Ops

 We handle the multi-team complexity

-Mid-market firms often have multiple departments using the same PM platform in incompatible ways.
-Operations runs sprints, client services runs retainers, and internal IT runs one-off projects.
-We build a workspace architecture that gives each team the structure they need without creating a data silo for everyone else.
+Mid-market firms often have departments using one PM platform in incompatible ways: operations runs sprints, client services runs retainers, IT runs one-offs.
+We build a workspace architecture that gives each team the structure they need without creating a data silo.

 We add AI and automation on top of what you own

-Most PM platforms now include automation builders and AI-assisted features that go almost entirely unused.
-We identify the repetitive coordination work your team does manually - status updates, reassignments, escalation alerts, client notifications - and build the automations that eliminate it without requiring a new tool purchase.
+Most PM platforms now include automation builders and AI features that go almost entirely unused.
+We identify the repetitive coordination your team does manually - status updates, reassignments, escalation alerts, client notifications - and build the automations that eliminate it.

 What actually goes wrong when mid-market firms deploy project management platforms

 The failure pattern is consistent enough that we can describe it before we walk in the door.
-A platform gets selected, often after a competitive evaluation that focused heavily on features and price.
-Implementation is handled by an internal IT resource or a junior consultant who follows the vendor's default setup guide.
-The workspace goes live with generic project templates, a handful of status categories, and no automation.
+A platform gets selected after an evaluation focused on features and price.
+Implementation is handled by an internal IT resource or a junior consultant following the vendor's default setup guide.
+The workspace goes live with generic templates, a handful of status categories, and no automation.
 The first few weeks see reasonable adoption because the rollout is fresh.
 Then the cracks appear.

-Tasks pile up without clear owners because the platform was not configured to enforce assignment.
-Due dates become decorative because there are no automated reminders and no escalation paths.
-Leadership asks for a portfolio view and gets a dashboard full of projects marked green by the people running them, which tells them nothing useful.
+Tasks pile up without owners because the platform was not configured to enforce assignment.
+Due dates become decorative because there are no automated reminders or escalation paths.
+Leadership asks for a portfolio view and gets a dashboard full of projects marked green by the people running them.
 The team running the platform starts maintaining a separate spreadsheet to track what is actually happening.
 Within six months, the PM tool is a graveyard of stale tasks and the business is back to running on email.

 The root cause is almost never the platform.
-The major mid-market PM tools - the ones firms are already paying for - have the capability to handle complex delivery operations, resource tracking, client-facing portals, and cross-functional reporting.
+The major mid-market PM tools firms already pay for can handle complex delivery operations, resource tracking, client-facing portals, and cross-functional reporting.
 The gap is in the configuration and the operating model.
-The platform needs to be built around how the business actually runs, with automation handling the coordination work that humans reliably skip when they are busy.
+The platform needs to be built around how the business actually runs, with automation handling the coordination work humans reliably skip when busy.

 What a well-implemented PM platform actually does for a mid-market operation

-When a project management platform is configured correctly, it stops being a place where work gets recorded and starts being a place where work gets coordinated.
-The difference is meaningful.
-A project created from a won deal in the CRM automatically inherits the client name, the contract value, the agreed scope, and the assigned account team.
-The right template applies based on the service type.
-The first set of tasks gets assigned and due dates get calculated from the kickoff date.
-The project manager opens the workspace and has a real starting point rather than a blank canvas.
+Configured correctly, a PM platform stops being a place where work gets recorded and starts being where work gets coordinated.
+A project created from a won deal in the CRM automatically inherits the client name, contract value, agreed scope, and assigned account team.
+The right template applies based on service type.
+The first tasks get assigned and due dates calculate from the kickoff date.
+The project manager opens the workspace to a real starting point rather than a blank canvas.

 Project Management questions, answered